MacaPecha/devsite-docs/guides/online-payments/checkout-api/v2/advanced-integration.en.md

 >
 > Other features
 >
-> Set up your payment and adapt the integration of Mercado Pago to your business.
+> Set up your payment and adapt the integration of Mercado Libre to your business.
 >
 > [Other features](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/online-payments/checkout-api/v2/other-features)